By Jessica Bryn Thomas

 Adaptability (adj.) = Ability to adjust easily to a new environment or different conditions.

-Adaptability is a generally useful attribute to have in life, but when traveling on a budget it is essential.
+Adaptability is a generally useful attribute to have in life, but when travelling on a budget, it is essential.
 If you are thinking of going abroad for more than just one or two weeks, you simply must be able to adapt to whatever life throws at you!

 10 things to try before you leave home:

 1. If you are usually the sort of person who follows a strict schedule every day that’s hard for you to break, I suggest you start by calling in sick for work for a day or so.

 2. Eat noodles for breakfast instead of your usual cereal and fruit.

 3. Take a cold shower, don’t blow-dry your hair and don’t put on make-up.

 4. Go around town and ask people where they are from if they know much about the area, and if there is a cheap restaurant nearby.